classicrob/simply-jekyll/_notes/Designing for user involvement has positive effects on conversion, retention, and virality.md

 ---
-title: Designing for user involvement has positive effects on conversion, retention, and virality
 ---

 # Adoption
 ---
 [[Adoption requires a baseline of user involvement in order to overcome inertia]].
 Designing for user involvement allows you to [[Speak to the user with a shared vocabulary]].
 People design their own experience in an app through their actions, so designing for [[User Involvement]] early on means that the user will be doing actions that help them realize the value of the app.
 As a result, they’ll be more willing to pay.